ereslibre/kubernetes-cluster-vagrant/README.md

 * `kube-scheduler`

-Aside from that, the following packages inside `$GOPATH/src/k8s.io/kubernetes/bazel-bin/build/debs` are copied and installed in the base box too:
+Aside from that, the following packages inside `$GOPATH/src/k8s.io/kubernetes/bazel-bin/build/debs` (created manually or by running `make debs` within this project) are copied and installed in the base box too:

 * `cri-tools`
 * `kubeadm`